HMRC has published a series of documents outlining the forthcoming ‘off-payroll’ IR35 rules for contractors working for public sector organisations.

 Off-Payroll Rules

-The 'off-payroll' addition to the existing IR35 rules was rolled out across the public sector in April 2017.
-Since April 2021 the rules also apply to the majority of private sector businesses.
+The 'off-payroll' addition to the existing IR35 rules was rolled out across the public sector in April 2017, and the private sector in April 2021.

 The 'Off Payroll' rules mean that clients (not contractors) are responsible for determining the employment status of contractors.
 Prior to this, workers themselves were responsible for this determination.